-Mexican broccoli is an incredibly delicious side that goes well with other Mexican inspired flavours.
-We love this style of food, it’s the perfect combination of spice and fresh ingredients that can make a wonderful dinner, lunch or breakfast.
+Mexican Broccoli is an incredibly delicious and easy side dish that goes well with other Mexican inspired flavours, perfect for any dinner menu.
+We love this style of food.
+It’s the perfect combination of spice and fresh ingredients that can make a wonderful dinner, lunch or breakfast.

-If you’re looking for inspiration you’ve come to the right place as this tangy side puts a different spin on the humble broccoli.
-It adds a little something to a healthy staple veggie.
+You’ve come to the right place if you’re looking for inspiration, as this tangy side puts a different spin on the humble Broccoli.
+It adds a little something to a healthy staple veggie and is a recipe suited for a Mexican restaurant.

-Quintessential Mexican flavour is usually made up of a few building block spices such as cumin, chilli, paprika, cinnamon and fresh coriander.
+The definitive Mexican flavour is usually made up of a few building block spices such as cumin, chilli or chili powder, paprika, cinnamon and fresh coriander.
 A few others like anise, allspice and avocado leaves can also be used.
-These spices come together when it’s coupled with lime, garlic, onion and often tomato.
+These spices come together when coupled with lime, garlic, onion and often tomato.

-Of course, you can find many spice combinations but these traditional spices are what makes Mexican cooking so special.
-And finding the right balance between chilli and spice can be an adventurous endeavour.
+Of course, you can find many spice combinations, but these traditional spices make Mexican cooking so unique.
+And finding the right balance between chilli and spice can be a fun trial and error exercise.

-You’ll also find this technique in Italian cooking, where that extra depth of flavour in a well rounded tomato-based pasta sauce is created by adding a little bit of Balsamic vinegar to the tomato.
+You’ll also find this technique of combining tomato with acidity in Italian cooking. .
+Adding a little bit of Balsamic vinegar to the tomato creates that extra depth of flavour in a well rounded tomato-based pasta sauce.
 Why not serve with a side of guacamole?
 You can use the guacamole recipe from our guacamole toast post.

-To make Mexican style broccoli you’ll need broccoli, tomato, onion, corn, jalapenos and limes.
-If you don’t have lime you can swap it out for lemons, the flavour will be slightly different but still delicious!
+To make Mexican style broccoli, you’ll need Broccoli crowns, tomato onion, corn, jalapenos and fresh limes.
+You can swap it out for lemons if you don’t have lime.
+The flavour will be slightly different but still delicious!

 - 1 head of organic broccoli

-- 2 tbsp of organic oil such as avocado
+- 2 tbsp of organic olive oil or avocado oil

 - 2 organic tomatoes chopped